Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

 \subsubsection{Social Networks Sensing}

+Different from conventional DT, humans are living entities with complex consciousness, emotions, and psychology.
+Therefore, the modelling of a high-fidelity digital counterpart (i.e., the VT) must take into account and synchronize with these factors of the corresponding human (i.e., the PT) \cite{513, 517}.
 To maintain a typical digital counterpart (i.e., the VT) with high fidelity, both physiological states and emotions of the corresponding human (i.e., PT) must be synchronized in real-time.
-While EEG signals, usually obtained through hard sensors or devices, are common data sources for human emotions recognition \cite{321, 322}, social networks or platforms can similarly play a crucial role in the detection of human emotions \cite{43, 326, 327}.
+While EEG signals, usually obtained through hard sensors or devices, are common data sources for human emotions recognition \cite{321}, social networks or platforms can similarly play a crucial role in the detection of human emotions \cite{507}.

 Nowadays, information including thoughts, mental states and moments of individuals are sometimes available on their respective social network platforms, which can contribute to the amount of psychology-related data being generated every second.
 For instance, people often share their thoughts and feelings regarding the COVID-19 pandemic or other common diseases through their social network platforms.
 This data can be processed in real-time to comprehend human current psychological state through the use of sentiment analysis and emotion detection \cite{327}.
-By leveraging the COVID-19 pandemic-related data generated through social network platforms, the authors in \cite{325, 328, 329} carried out sentiment analysis and emotion detection of Twitter users to limit the possibility of various mental health issues such as depression.
+By leveraging the COVID-19 pandemic-related data generated through social network platforms, the authors in \cite{325} carried out sentiment analysis and emotion detection of Twitter users to limit the possibility of various mental health issues such as depression.
 This effort further justifies the importance of social networks sensing to maintain an accurate synchronization of VT in HDT.